Bio

 Yuriy Leonovich

-Cellist, Composer, Conductor, Linguist
+Cellist, Composer, Educator, Linguist

-Born in Kyiv, Ukraine, cellist Yuriy Leonovich immigrated to the United States with his family.
-His teachers include cellists Stephen Geber and Robert DeMaine, and composer James Hartway.
-Leonovich earned his Doctor of Musical Arts degree from the Cleveland Institute of Music.
-He is a recipient of the Hope and Stanley Adelstein Prize for Excellence in Composition and Performance.
-Following his vision to expand the standard cello repertoire, Leonovich wrote his DMA research document on Gaspar Cassadó's cello concertos.
+Born in Kyiv, Ukraine, cellist Yuriy Leonovich immigrated to the United States with his family and has built a distinguished career as a performer, composer, editor, and educator.
+He studied with Stephen Geber and Robert DeMaine, as well as composer James Hartway, and earned the Doctor of Musical Arts degree from the Cleveland Institute of Music.
+A recipient of the Hope and Stanley Adelstein Prize for Excellence in Composition and Performance, he devoted his doctoral research to the cello concertos of Gaspar Cassadó, reflecting a longstanding interest in broadening the cello repertoire.